thenocturnaldevgypsy-io/thenocturnaldevgypsy-io.github.io/README.md

 │  │  └─ favicons/     # favicons for the website
-│  ├─ css/             # main directory for storing css files │  ├─ js/              # main directory for storing js files │  └─ vendor/          # main directory for the libraries used from vendors ├─ md_assets/          # assets folder for markdown files (documentation) ├─ .gitignore          # files ignored by Git
+│  ├─ css/             # main directory for storing css files │  ├─ js/              # main directory for storing js files │  └─ library/         # main directory for the framework and libraries used ├─ md_assets/          # assets folder for markdown files (documentation) ├─ .gitignore          # files ignored by Git
 ├─ CHANGELOG.md        # project changelog documentation